-As much creating and managing your PPC account important, so is auditing it to improve performance and review settings that might need to be changed.
+As much as creating and managing your PPC account important, so is auditing it to improve performance and review settings that might need to be changed.
 Here is a general list of options that you can revisit while conducting your Bing Ads account audit.

 Account Structure – A proper structure defines your campaigns and ad groups in an organized manner.
 Check if the naming of your campaign is understandable and if appropriate segregation of campaigns has been done (separate brand and non-brand campaigns).
-Such a step helps to easily pass on your account management task to another colleague and even for easy reporting in future.
+Such a step helps to easily pass on your account management task to another colleague and even for easy reporting in the future.

-Conversion Tracking – Check if your conversions tracking code or UET has been properly placed at the desired destination on your website.
+Conversion Tracking – Check if your conversion tracking code or UET has been properly placed at the desired destination on your website.
 This step helps you measure your conversions successfully and determine whether your campaign is delivering as per your objectives or not.

 Conversion Goals – For what conversions you wish to measure the success of a campaign is determined by the goals defined by you.
 Check if you have added that respective action as a goal and if the appropriate conversion type has been selected.

 Campaign Budget – Check whether the daily budget’s delivery has been set to Standard or Accelerated.
 An accelerated budget spends your budget at a faster rate than standard.
-So, if you want to show your ads throughout the day and spend the budget evenly then opt for standard option instead.
+So, if you want to show your ads throughout the day and spend the budget evenly then opt for the standard option instead.

 Ad Extensions – Extensions helps optimize your ad and improves the CTR.
 It gives advertisers the option to add additional information that can’t be added in the ad copy.
 Check is your campaigns have active ad extensions or not.